Where to Stay for Hampshire Caravan Holidays

 Guests also have access to the fuller facilities at Oakdene Forest Park nearby, including an indoor pool and entertainment.
 With easy reach of forest trails, Ringwood, Bournemouth and the south coast, Forest Edge is a convenient base for exploring the region.
 Ringwood is around 5 minutes by car for shops and pubs, while Bournemouth is about 20 minutes for the beach and seafront.
 Full facilities including an indoor pool, gym, bar and restaurant are available at nearby Oakdene Forest Park, around 5 minutes away.

-Why it’s a top pick: Ideal for visitors wanting a peaceful park with good access to both the New Forest and Dorset’s coastline.
+Why it’s a top pick: Forest Edge Holiday Park works well for visitors wanting a quieter park with access to both the New Forest and the Dorset coast.

 • Icon of a beach, umbrella and sun Beach